iron-software/IronBarcode-Examples/how-to/output-data-formats/README.md

 }
 ```

-IronBarcode supports a variety of data output formats, enabling users to harness barcode data to its fullest potential in numerous applications and scenarios.
+IronBarcode supports a variety of data output formats, enabling users to use barcode data to its fullest potential in numerous applications and scenarios.